namnamir/bitmask-root/README.md

 ```

 # Usage
-bitmask-root has four functionality that you can call them as a rpc client, these functionalities that bitmask-root supports are :
+bitmask-root has four functionality that you can call them as a rpc client,bitmask-root supports these functionalities:
 <br />
 <ul>
 <li>start_firewall</li>